Walmart Grocery's Page

 -

-Streamlined Navigation – Elimination of redundant categories and clearer labels.
+Streamlined Navigation – Removed repeated categories and used clearer labels.

 -